nullhack/openfaas-fastapi-template/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Python template for OpenFAAS functions using FastAPI
+Python template for OpenFAAS functions using FastAPI.
+This template has two flavours, a simple project using fastapi and a more complex with authentication using JWE (encrypted JWT) for improved security.

 <p align="right">(<a href="#top">back to top</a>)</p>